juicebox-systems/juicebox-sdk/whitepaper/whitepaper.typ

 Since these realms only control an encrypted share of a user's secret, we believe it is an acceptable tradeoff that they require extending the _trust boundary_ to include the realm's _operator_ and _hosting provider_.
 It is important to recognize that given the limited number of distinct _hosting providers_ currently operating, overuse of such realms can potentially put too much secret information in one party's control and jeopardize user secrets.

 == Realm Communication <Realm_Communication>
-Communication with a _Realm_ always occurs over a secure protocol that ensures the confidentiality and integrity of requests while limiting the possibility of replay attacks.
+Communication with a _realm_ always occurs over a secure protocol that ensures the confidentiality and integrity of requests while limiting the possibility of replay attacks.
 Towards this end, all requests to a realm are made over TLS.

-Hardware Realms terminate this TLS connection outside of their _trust boundary_.
+Hardware realms terminate this TLS connection outside of their _trust boundary_.
 This allows a single load balancer to service multiple HSMs but necessitates an additional layer of secure communication between the client and the HSM.
 For this layer, we use the _Noise Protocol_ @Perrin_2018 with an NK-handshake pattern with the realm's _public key_.
 Specifically, we use the protocol name `Noise_NK_25519_ChaChaPoly_BLAKE2s`.

 == Low-Entropy PINs
 While the protocol provides strong security guarantees for low entropy PINs, using a higher entropy PIN provides increased security if a _threshold_ of realms was compromised.

 == Salting
 The _register_ and _recover_ operations accept a _userInfo_ argument that is mixed into the _salt_ before passing it to the _KDF_.
-Using a known constant, like the UID, for this value can prevent a malicious _Realm_ from returning a fixed _salt_ with a pre-computed password table.
+Using a known constant, like the UID, for this value can prevent a malicious _realm_ from returning a fixed _salt_ with a pre-computed password table.

 = Recommended Cryptographic Algorithms <Cryptographic_Implementation>

+== SSS
+The protocol relies on a secret-sharing scheme to ensure a _realm_ does not gain access to the user's secret.
+We utilize the scheme defined by Shamir @Shamir_1979 over the Ristretto255 group @Valence_Grigg_Hamburg_Lovecruft_Tankersley_Valsorda_2023.

 == OPRFs
 The protocol utilizes OPRFs based on 2HashDH as defined by Jarecki _et al._ @JKK14.
 These operations are performed over the Ristretto255 group @Valence_Grigg_Hamburg_Lovecruft_Tankersley_Valsorda_2023 and utilize the SHA-512 hashing algorithm @Hansen_Eastlake_2011.

-== SSS
-The protocol relies on a secret-sharing scheme to ensure a _Realm_ does not gain access to the user's secret.
-We utilize the scheme defined by Shamir @Shamir_1979 over the Ristretto255 group @Valence_Grigg_Hamburg_Lovecruft_Tankersley_Valsorda_2023.

-=== T-OPRFs
+== T-OPRFs
 The protocol utilizes T-OPRFs based on 2HashTDH as defined by Jarecki _et al._ @JKKX17.
 These operations are performed over the Ristretto255 group @Valence_Grigg_Hamburg_Lovecruft_Tankersley_Valsorda_2023 and utilize the SHA-512 hashing algorithm @Hansen_Eastlake_2011.

 == Robust OPRFs with ZKPs